The Consumer Intelligence Blog - Infegy

 Not just likes and shares-- what do the audiences say when they engage the brand or influencer online?
 Are they using specific hashtags?
 Do they express buying and consideration behaviors?

 You can go further than just positive or negative comments with social listening.
-Taking a look at psychology-based emotions expressed by your audiences will help you gather even more pertinent insight on the success of your influencer marketing.
+Taking a look at how your audience feels about a particular piece of content will help you gather even more pertinent insight on the success of your influencers.

 Here’s a look at the types of emotional analysis can be done and what each metric provides: